syalunin/quantum-vortices/README.md

 ranging from ultra-cold atoms and superconductivity to cosmic phenomena modeled as superfluids.

 ## Features
-- Calculation of the eigenvalues and the eigenvectors
+- Calculation of eigenvalues and eigenvectors
-- Real and imaginary time preparation
+- Real and imaginary time evolution

 ### Prerequisites
 - Intel Fortran and C++ compilers

+### Dependencies
+- GLFW
+- OpenGL
+- Intel MKL
-- Dependencies (GLFW, OpenGL, Intel MKL, Arpack)
+- Arpack)

 ## Usage
 To build the project, run the 'make' command in the root directory.
 This will generate the executables.